AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

      - WebP header data or explanation
    * - ``oiio:Movie``
      - int
-     - If nonzero, indicates that it's a multi-subimage file indended to represent an animation.
+     - If nonzero, indicates that it's a multi-subimage file intended to represent an animation.
    * - ``oiio:LoopCount``
      - int